 Of all the amazing events at Utah ski resorts each year, Snowbird’s Oktoberfest is the crown jewel of fall in the mountains.
 While the Little Cottonwood Canyon location might not quite be Munich, it’s our own small slice of this Bavarian tradition here in Northern Utah.
 Oktoberfest is a super fun, all-ages way to connect with friends in the mountains, complete with local breweries, traditional German food and fare, and plenty of entertainment such as live music, polka dancing and a little friendly competition.

-With 2022 marking Snowbird Oktoberfest’s 50th Anniversary, this year’s event is bigger than ever.
-Let me run you through my ideal day with all tips and tricks for How to Oktoberfest like a LCC local.
+Follow along as I run you through my ideal day with all the tips and tricks for How to Oktoberfest like an LCC local.
 One of the best things about a day at Oktoberfest is that it’s a one-stop shop for your mountain adventures.

 Oktoberfest kicks off each day at noon, but why not sneak in some extra mountain time with a hike and really earn those beers and brats?
 I like to do this by starting my day with a hike to Hidden Peak.
 You can find the route via the Peruvian Gulch Trailhead by taking Entry #4 to the Bypass Road and beyond the Cliff Lodge.
 There is plenty of roadside parking and a clearly marked trail.
 Remember, ski season is just around the corner, so this is a great way to take advantage of a day at Snowbird.
 Not only will you be rewarded with amazing views from the peak - including the quintessential down canyon viewpoint – but you can also take advantage of a free tram ride back to the Snowbird base area!